Our first Solar System in Ethiopia is now live

 The new PV System at Mudula Hospital.

-We’re thrilled to say: the switch has been flipped!
+We’re proud to say: the switch has been flipped!

-Mudula Primary Hospital, a rural medical lifeline for over 600,000 people is now officially running on solar power.
-After months of design, coordination, and Solar Energy Foundation’s local team installing the system, the batteries are now charged - and for the first time, this hospital can breathe easy.
+Mudula Primary Hospital, a rural medical lifeline for over 600,000 people in the Tembaro Special Woreda and neighboring districts of Central Ethiopia Region, is now officially running on solar power.
+After months of design, coordination, and on-the-ground implementation by the local team from Solar Energy Foundation - our local Ethiopian installation partner - the batteries are finally charged, and for the first time, this hospital can breathe a little easier.

-Ethiopia, Africa's second-most populated country with 132 million residents, carries the scars of its recent past.
-Nowhere is this more evident than in its healthcare and energy sectors.
-Before the installation, Mudula Primary Hospital relied on a fragile grid and a diesel generator that was both costly and unreliable.
-Essential services like the ability to cool and storage vaccines, perform surgeries or simply operate essential medical devices, were constantly at risk, compromising essential medical services when patients need them most.
-With 21,350 patients per month and 45 beds, the inability to treat patients with appropriate care has far-reaching consequences for the whole community.
+Ethiopia, Africa's second-most populated country with 132 million residents, carries the weight of past crises, and few sectors feel that more deeply than healthcare and energy.
+Prior to this installation, Mudula Primary Hospital relied on a fragile grid and a diesel generator that was both costly and unreliable.
+Essential services like operating oxygen concentrators or performing emergency surgeries, were constantly at risk.
+With 8000 patients per month and 75 beds, the cost of losing power wasn’t just financial - it was human.

-The newly installed solar system provides Mudula Primary Hospital with stability and reliability.
-Enabling the hospital staff to focus on their day-to-day operations in a stable, reliable system (no more blackouts, burned devices, or spoiled medicine) allows patients to receive the medical aid they need and deserve.
+The newly installed solar system provides Mudula Primary Hospital with stability and reliability: it enables the hospital staff to focus on their day-to-day operations and allows patients to receive the medical aid they need and deserve.

 So, what’s new on the roof?
 A whole lot, actually.